-Two general types of source layouts can be specified:
+Three general types of source layouts can be specified:

-- Point source - Area source
+- Point source

+- Area source

+- File Source

 Each of the source layouts has several sub-types.
 In general, point sources specify a single, defined point in space whereas area sources describe a spatial domain where particles are released.
+In case of a file source the release locations and particle states are read from a file.
 A normal source is active throughout the complete simulation time.
 An initial source is used to specify an initial particle distribution and does not release any particles during the rest of simulation.